It was a

 My water temperature reached at one point a maximum of 101 degrees C (still within the limit) and to my surprise there was no residual coolant overspray in the engine bay !
 I don't know if this can be attributed to the new coolant I got from Seeker but it was definitely a welcomed surprise (in this kind of heat especially!) !
 On average during 2-3 sessions of time attack that temperature was between 90 and 95 degrees !
 Great !

-Also I had no issues with the oil pressure gauge but the oil temperature was a big problem this time !
+Also I had no issues with the oil pressure gauge but the oil temperature was a

 As can be seen above it reached 131 degrees C (6 degrees C over the warning level set by Defi/Seeker, ignore the red arrow on the bezzel).
 It was a nuisance because in order to bring it down I had to back off the accelerator, let it come down to 120 and try again but this was happening too much !